crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 INFO[2023-12-05 09:16:31] Appsec Runner ready to process event          type=appsec uuid=3b80fefe-6665-4f81-8567-a2a7f09a706a
 ```

-and actively listening on the port:
+As well as actively listening on the specified port:

 ```bash
 # netstat -laputen | grep 4242